Inside: Learn 7 ways you simplify your life by getting rid of clutter.

 Once I started to see massive progress, I started to understand my emotions.

-Less clutter means I can find my keys, even if I threw them on the kitchen counter instead of hanging them on their hook.
+Less clutter and anxiety means I can find my keys, even if I threw them on the kitchen counter instead of hanging them on their hook.
 Less clutter means we get out the door in less time.

 Most importantly, less clutter means I yell at my kids and my husband less.

 You intentionally decide what is most important.